You'll Never Walk Alone: Other teams

 Some years later, after witnessing a rendition of "You'll Never Walk Alone" at Anfield in 2007, the President of the Spanish Olympic Committee, Alejandro Blanco, said he felt inspired to seek lyrics to his country's wordless national anthem, the Marcha Real, ahead of Madrid's bid to host the 2016 Olympic Games.

 During the 2014 Hong Kong protests, legislator Tam Yiu Chung quoted the song during a Legislative Council of Hong Kong meeting, to salute the Hong Kong Police, who had received widespread criticism for using excessive force against pro-democracy protesters.
 More than 2,000 Liverpool F.C. fans in Hong Kong condemned his inappropriate use of the song, comparing his support of the police action to the police actions in the 1989 Hillsborough disaster, where South Yorkshire Police were found to have distorted facts relating to the unlawful killing by negligence of 97 Liverpool supporters.

 On 13 March 2016, after Borussia Dortmund's 2–0 win against 1.
 FSV Mainz 05 in the German Bundesliga, supporters of both teams performed the song to commemorate a Dortmund fan who died from a cardiac arrest in the stands during the game.

+The song was also used by the South Sydney Rabbitohs in the final two regular season rounds of the 2026 National Rugby League season to commemorate Jai Arrow, who retired in May 2026 after being diagnosed with motor neurone disease (MND).
+The Rabbitohs were given special dispensation by the NRL to allow Arrow to reach 100 games for the club, where he would be on the field for one second, before coming off without it counting towards their interchange limit.